JacYuan1/Input-Validation-and-Data-Sanitization-Project/README.md

 <h2 id="#Introduction">Introduction</h2>

-The objective of this project is to check and remove unwanted input ensuring that data conforms to security-related requirements.
+The objective of this project is to use regular expressions to check and remove unwanted input ensuring that data conforms to security-related requirements.

 <h2 id="#Get-Started">Get Started</h2>